opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     forms
         **optional**
-        A list of identifiers for the forms associated with this report type
+        A list of identifiers for the forms associated with this report type.
+See ``Forms`` section below.

         identifier
             The identifier of the form

     schedules
         **optional**
-        A list of identifiers for the schedules associated with this report type
+        A list of identifiers for the schedules associated with this report type.
+See ``Schedules`` section below.

         identifier
             The identifier of the schedule

-forms
-    **optional**
-    A list of sub-objects representing the forms published by this authority

-    identifier
-        An identifier that uniquely identifies the form

-    name
-        The canonical name of the form

-    description
-        description of the form

-schedules
-    **optional**
-    A list of sub-objects representing the schedules published by this authority

-    identifier
-        An identifier that uniquely identifies the schedule

-    name
-        The canonical name of the schedule

-    description
-        description of the schedule

 reporting_periods
     A list of the reporting periods defined by this authority